DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 Every **environment** contains all the **necessary functionality** to **run an agent** and allow it to **learn**.
 And don't worry, the implementation of an environment is not RL itself.
 It won't go beyond the concepts you're not familiar with, but in case you'll be working with the RL system, it will give you useful knowledge for future work.

+**Important note:**
+>  The main purpose of the Snake Project is not to show you how to create "Snake"-like games, but to teach you how to use OOP and introduce you to working on complex projects.

+Significant part of the functions are already written for you.
+For sure, the need for some functions will be unclear.
+In most cases, bot need them to validate your code correctly.
+So, just keep in mind, there is no necessary to understand it from the beginning to the end.

 ## Project Structure

 Here we'll define the structure of our project to keep the code organized.